tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Features-Not-Supported-By-the-Azure-File-Service.md

 ---
-title: Features not supported in Azure Files (REST) - Azure Storage
+title: Features not supported in Azure Files (REST API) - Azure Storage
 description: Azure Files supports a subset of the SMB 3.0 and 2.1 protocols.
 The majority of applications do not use the SMB features that are not supported by Azure Files, so most applications will work as designed when using files stored in Azure Files.
 However, some applications may not work properly with Azure Files if they rely on these unsupported features.
 author: pemari-msft